jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Recommendations

 There are quite a few recommendations to make in order to convert as many casual riders to annual riders as possible.
 The first recommendation I would like to make is to advertise on Thursday and Friday where average ride length for casual riders are at their highest.
 When advertising to casual riders I also recommend that Cyclistic focus on the many benefits of using an Annual Membership such as cost saving, accessibility and convenience when traveling daily to work possibly through social media.
-In addition to these benefits Cyclystic can also offer additional perks.
+In addition to these benefits Cyclistic can also offer additional perks.
 These perks can include loyalty and reward programs as well as member only events in order to increase incentives.

 Another one of my recommendations includes building strategic partnerships with local businesses and organizations in order to increase the value of memberships.
 Local Businesses can offer discounts to Annual members providing an incentive to join.
 Another strategic partnership would be transit integration.
-Cyclustic could partner with public transit systems in order to offer a combined pass.
+Cyclistic could partner with public transit systems in order to offer a combined pass.

 Finally my last recommendation would be to use rider data to send targeted emails for casual riders that biked more than X times in a certain month.
 The emails could send them a personalized message letting them know how many trips they have taken and how much they could have saved with a membership.

 ### Conclusion

-The analysis of Cyclystics bike share data from Q1 of 2019 and 2020 illustrate distinct usage patterns between Casual and Annual membership riders.
+The analysis of Cyclistic's bike share data from Q1 of 2019 and 2020 illustrate distinct usage patterns between Casual and Annual membership riders.
 Casual riders demonstrate significantly longer ride lengths specifically on Thursdays and Fridays and also exhibited significant growth from 2019 to 2020.
 To capitalize on the increase of casual riders I along with my team recommend targeted marketing strategies that convert high usage casual riders into annual members.
 These strategies would include highlighting existing benefits of annual memberships and creating new incentives.
 Through using data driven insights and strategic marketing Cyclistic will be able to increase their customers with annual memberships allowing the future growth of the company.